 Long term disability insurance plan.

 (21 calendar days =15 weekdays + 6 weekend days) of paid annual vacation to be taken in periods of time mutually agreed upon by resident/fellow, training site, and Program Director.
-Absence for professional activities, sickness, and parental leave may be taken according to the Leave Policy for Residents/Fellows, which can be found at https://med.und.edu/policies/_files/docs/gme-leave.pdf
+Absence for professional activities, sickness, and parental leave may be taken according to the Leave Policy for Residents/Fellows, which can be found at https://med.und.edu/policies/_files/docs/gme-leave.pdf The foregoing is based on a full twelve months (July 1, 2023 to June 30, 2024).
+Residents/fellows whose employment start date is subsequent to July 1, 2023, will receive prorated leave.

 Unpaid leave of absence will be subject to written university and departmental policy.
 Programs will provide timely notice regarding the effect of leave(s) on the ability of residents/fellows to satisfy requirements for program completion.